QR (album): Contemporary reviews

+Retrospective reviews

 In a retrospective review, Barry Weber of AllMusic commented: "Shortino sounds competent, but overall he lacks the general charisma of Dubrow.
 The real problem with the album, however, is the songs themselves, which are loaded with unmemorable lyrics and melodies.
 The performances on QR make the album horribly faceless; the record shows a once-popular rock group trying to retain their glory days with a handful of disgustingly generic material."

+Sleaze Roxx was more positive, noting that while the odds were against it, the album was a "spectacular statement, drinking from the same bluesy well as Whitesnake, Rainbow, and Dio."
+They added that Shortino's vocals are both "impressive and effective" and that it may have been more successful under a different name.